khuongduy354/obsidian-visualizer-vscode/dev/DEV.md

 # now

+7. block when parsing is not finish
 4. testing  # especially on links parse

+6. test events
-5. Notifications: file read initially,  notify errors  if cant parse one
+5. Notfications: file read initially,  notify errors  if cant parse one
-5. Setting panels
-- Search
-    - grep
-    - filename/path
-- Exist file only
 4. Attachments handling
 -> parse it back (currently ignore ![[...]])
 -> fix link resolver (move it out of extractForwardLinks)

+4. check why desktop isn't working

 ## plans ahead
-7. block when parsing is not finish
-6. test events
+3. Search text in workspaces: grep is not supported in vscode api (stably)

 - Included, Excluded folders, Attachment folders
 -> Exclude is a bug in vscode, which works in desktop but not in browser...
 7. tiny stuffs
 - text below
 - bolder/bigger with more connections
 - orphans toggle setting
 8. tagging
+3. embed text from link

 # Working features
 ### on web only